nrkno/odashboard/src/plugins/sources/google-analytics/Readme.md

 You can filter on both metrics and dimensions.
 A comma-separated list of dimension or metric filters to be applied to real-time data.

 ### Keyfile / Authorization
-Add a valid keyfile to the odashvoard config-directory in order to authorize with the real-time api.
+Add a valid keyfile to the odashboard config-directory in order to authorize with the real-time api.
 If you don't hva a key file, follow the instructions below:

 #### Create service account and optain JSON key file
 * Open [https://console.developers.google.com](https://console.developers.google.com), and select a project.